Bl1tz2200/Installing_opensource_SOC_solution/README.md

 ***To add OSSEC in kibana web: Stack Management => Data views => Create data view - Index pattern: logs-generic-* (Name you'll use to find this data view)=> Save data view to Kibana.
 Then create own dashboard using Data view of OSSEC.**

 # Logrotate
 To prevend from getting out of space I'll create logrotate files, that will split file into different archives and older of them will be removed.
+By default lograte rotates many logs such as arkime log.

 I'll create logrotate for syslog file and suricata's logs
 ```
 sudo apt install logrotate -y

-cat << EOF | sudo tee /etc/logrotate.d/syslog.conf # Syslog rotate if it reaches 4 GB, check every hour and store last 4 copies
+cat << EOF | sudo tee /etc/logrotate.d/syslog # Syslog rotate if it reaches 4 GB, check every hour and store last 4 copies
+su root syslog

 /var/log/syslog {
 hourly
 create